clan-lol/clan-core/docs/admins/backup.md

 By default the backup is scheduled every night at 01:00 midnight.
 If machines are not online around this time, they will attempt to run the backup once they come back.

-When the next backup is scheduled, can be inspected like this on the device:
+When the next backup is scheduled, can be inspected like this on the machine running the backups

 ```
 $ systemctl list-timers | grep -E 'NEXT|borg'